rishabhbarwe/workers-pool/README.md

-Developeing a mobile application using Flutter.
+Developing a mobile application using Flutter.
 Enabled direct and seamless connection between workers and contractors.
 Also localized the application in Hindi.